 Hard Disk Drive (HDD) uses magnetic storage to store and retrieve data and has moving parts in it.
 These drives have been used as storage devices in computers since the 1960s.

-Usually Hard drives consist of a mechanical disk with a read/write head.
+Usually, Hard drives consist of a mechanical disk with a read/write head.

 3.5" HDDs are generally used in desktops, while laptops come equipped with 2.5" HDDs.
 Due to the moving parts inside them, HDDs (whether 2.5" or 3.5") aren't as durable as other storage devices.

-Major advantage of these drives is the affordability.
+A major advantage of these drives is the affordability.

 That being said, these drives have a couple disadvantages of their own.

 First, since flash-based memories store data in the form of electric current, this data can gradually leak over a long period of time.
 That's why you can't keep different archives in these drives.

 Second, these drives are more expensive when compared to hard drives.